 How does a debt help programme affect your credit?

 If you have debts which you’re struggling to repay, one solution might be to put a Debt Management Plan (DMP) in place.
 With the help of your debt advisor, you draw up an affordable repayment plan once your priority debts (such as housing costs) have been paid.
+Of course, debt solutions such as bankruptcy or an IVA plan will destroy your credit, but that should be made clear to you through the process.

 Debt consolidation allows you to reduce both your monthly repayments and the risk of missed or late payments.